tikv/tikv/README.md

 ## Documentation

-For instructions on deployment, configuration, and maintenance of TiKV,see TiKV documentation on our [website](https://tikv.org/docs/4.0/tasks/introduction/).
+For detailed instructions on deploying, configuring, and maintaining TiKV, please refer to the TiKV documentation available on our [website](https://tikv.org/docs/4.0/tasks/introduction/).
 For more details on concepts and designs behind TiKV, see [Deep Dive TiKV](https://tikv.org/deep-dive/introduction/).

 > **Note:**
 >